Freight Shipping from Omaha to Norfolk

 How much does it cost to ship freight from Omaha to Norfolk?

-Full truckload (FTL) rates from Omaha, NE to Norfolk, VA currently range from $3,059-$3,771 for a standard dry van load over the 1,423-mile route.
+Full truckload (FTL) rates from Omaha, NE to Norfolk, VA currently range $3,059-$3,771 (roughly $2.15-$2.66 per mile over 1,423 miles).
 LTL shipments typically cost $983-$1,610 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Omaha to Norfolk?